Brand Audit your Business using our free but detailed DIY Template. DM us NOW to get your FREE Copy.

 Answer all the questions outlined in the template.
 These questions cover three specific areas.
 See below:

 On the surface, all this might appear superficial.
-However, for brands that don’t have a well-articulated brand strategy, these simple questions can be hard to answer, that’s why it’s important to come to a final consensus after your questionnaires are complete.
+However, for brands that don’t have a well-articulated brand strategy, these simple questions can be hard to answer; that’s why it’s important to come to a final consensus after your questionnaires are complete.
 It pays to be honest; differing opinions and vague responses can cause major problems further into the process.
-Distribute the questionnaires and have your team answer the questions individually and honestly!
-Your goal is to get a sense of how your brand is currently perceived and performing in your marketplace.
+Distribute the questionnaires and have your team answer individually and honestly!
+Your goal is to sense how your brand is currently perceived and performing in your marketplace.

 Your Core Identity